 2×5 km Women’s Pursuit

-This event consists of two 5 km races, with classical skiing first followed by the freestyle pursuit.
+This event consists of two 5 km races, with classic-technique skiing first followed by the freestyle pursuit.
 This competition was first held at the 2002 Winter Olympics as a one-time event and won by Beckie Scott, from Canada.

 15 km Women’s Freestyle Mass Start Event